-In other words, we live in an information-rich world and it’s able to be accessed by Billions of people who have the skills necessary for using it.
+In other words, we live in an information-rich world and that information is being accessed by Billions of people who have the skills necessary for using it.

 The key takeaways:

-The need to understand through data what’s on the minds of people and use that insight to design strategies that will win their attention has never been more important, and businesses are dominated by the race to win it.
+The need to understand through data what’s on the minds of people and use that insight to develop strategies, create unique value, and design new experiences that will get and keep their attention has never been more important.
+It’s the most important competition and businesses are dominated by the race to win it.

-If your brand isn’t dialed in to what people really care about, it won’t win their attention, and they’ll easily find one that is.
+If your brand isn’t dialed in to what people really care about, they’ll easily find one that is.

 New York Managing Partner